zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

   To access mainframe resources, users with a distributed authentication must either be directly assigned by the OIDC provider to the client application, or must be part of group which is allowed to work with the client application.

 ### ESM configuration
+Execute the following two tasks to ensure that ESM is properly configured for Identity Mapping of distributed to mainframe user identity.

+1Distributed users identity configuration

-The user identity mapping is defined as a distributed user identity filter, which is maintained by the System Authorization Facility (SAF) / External Security Manager (ESM).
+The users identity mappings are defined as distributed user identity filters, which are maintained by the System Authorization Facility (SAF) / External Security Manager (ESM).
 A distributed identity consists of two parts: a distributed identity name, and a trusted registry which governs that identity.
 API ML provides a Zowe CLI plugin to help administrators to generate a JCL for creating the mapping filter specific for the ESM installed on the target mainframe system.